lazespo/etc/zapier.md

 !!! important

     The Site URL must not contain a trailing slash.
 If you copied it from the browser's address bar, the slash usually is added.
 You need to remove it.

+!!! note

+    Integration with Zapier does not work for instances hosted on localhost and/or those that use ngrok links.

 You will need to use the Site URL when connecting to Zapier.

 ## Usage example

+This example will change the lead status after it is created in Espo instance.

 1. Press the *Create* button and select the Zaps section to create a new automated workflow.